 There are Montessori schools with programs for infants and toddlers through senior high.
 However, the program at Kinderhaus is only for preschool and kindergarten children.
-A child must be thirty-three months old before September 1st of the year before they are enrolled.
+A child must be thirty-three months old before they can start school.

 How well do KMS students transition to traditional schools?